jaisonjustus/explorer/README.md

-# REC-la Explorer
+# Pryv Explorer

-Explore the data you stored on the rec.la service.
+Explore the data you stored on the Pryv service.